 - 1. The following functions are required as a minimum to protect Xcel Energy's equipment.
 The Facilities Study will determine specific protective requirements.

+- a.
+Over-voltage (59).

+- b.
+Under-voltage (27).

+- c.
+Over/Under Frequency (810/81U).

+- d.
+Two zone Distance, Phase and Ground, (21).
+On short transmission lines current differential relay(s) may be substituted.

-In all cases good utility practice shall be followed in all relaying and control system designs. - a) Line Relaying, if required, will need to be coordinated with and reviewed by Xcel Energy. - b) Power Transformer High Voltage Fuses if proper coordination can be achieved, or Power Transformer Differential and/or Overcurrent Relaying. - 2.
-The following additional protection functions may be suggested or required depending upon the size of the load, nature of interconnection, and coordination requirements with the Xcel Energy Protective Systems: - a) Breaker Failure Relaying for power transformer high-side interrupting device - b) Undervoltage/Underfrequency Load-shed Relaying - c) Transfer trip - d) Power Quality Meter
+- 2. The following additional protection functions may be suggested or required depending upon the nature of interconnection and coordination requirements with the Xcel Energy Protective Systems:

+- a.
+Breaker Failure

+- b.
+Out-of-Step (68).

+- c.
+Transfer-Trip (TT).

+- d.
+Directional Overcurrent (67).

+- e.
+Disturbance Recorder.

+- f.
+Power Quality Meter